stuartsierra/clojure-hadoop/README.txt

     mvn install

 This installs the clojure-hadoop JAR in your local Maven 2 repository.
+Then run:

+    mvn assembly:assembly

+This builds alternate JAR files, with dependencies included, for running the examples.

+RUNNING THE EXAMPLES

+... to be written ...

+DEPENDING ON THE LIBRARY

 You can depend on clojure-hadoop in your Maven 2 projects by adding the following lines to your pom.xml: